 - Export Administration Regulations (EAR) from the U.S. Department of Commerce (Bureau of Industry and Security) which covers "dual use" civilian/military items and technology.

 - Office of Foreign Assets Control (OFAC) from the U.S. Department of the Treasury, which covers restrictions due to foreign trade embargoes and economic sanctions.

 The Export Controls Officer supports university investigators and research administrators with questions about and actions required for compliance with these federal regulations including:

-- Evaluating research activity (e.g., sponsored project, technology transfer, international travel) for export controls conditions in coordination with ORSP, OTT, and other university units
+- Evaluating research activity (e.g., sponsored project, technology transfer, international travel) for export controls conditions in coordination with ORSP, Innovation Partnerships, and other university units

 - Assisting in the creation of a Technology Control Plan (TCP), if export controls apply to the research activity

 - Obtaining appropriate federal licenses and other approvals for the export controlled research activity

 - Advising on, and monitoring the completion of, required export controls training